-2 Students must successfully complete the Global Literacy Competency by passing a World Literature course in area C, OR by passing a World History course or a World Civilization course in the area E elective.

-3 All students must satisfy mandated requirements that the student demonstrates knowledge of the History of the United States and the State of Georgia.
-Students not completing American History I or II from a Georgia institution may meet this requirement by successfully passing the specialized subject-matter tests through the Testing Coordinator at their campus.

-4 All students must satisfy mandated requirements that the student demonstrates knowledge of the Constitutions of the United States and the State of Georgia.
+- 2 Students must successfully complete the Global Literacy Competency by passing a World Literature course in area C, OR by passing a World History course or a World Civilization course in the area E elective. - 3 All students must satisfy mandated requirements that the student demonstrates knowledge of the History of the United States and the State of Georgia.
+Students not completing American History I or II from a Georgia institution may meet this requirement by successfully passing the specialized subject-matter tests through the Testing Coordinator at their campus. - 4 All students must satisfy mandated requirements that the student demonstrates knowledge of the Constitutions of the United States and the State of Georgia.
 Students not completing Introduction to American Government from a Georgia institution may meet this requirement by successfully passing the specialized subject-matter tests through the Testing Coordinator at their campus.

-Students not transferring in a minimum of 52 quarter hours of approved transfer credit for Area F, Technical/Occupational courses appropriate to the degree, are required to take additional courses that will enhance the emergency management path to make up for the deficiency.
+Students not transferring in a minimum of 52 quarter hours of approved transfer credit for Area F, Technical/Occupational courses appropriate to the degree, are required to take courses in this area that will enhance the managerial path of the degree.
+GMC courses approved for the technical/occupational area of this degree plan are: